CliMA/Oceananigans.jl/docs/src/grids_tutorial.md

 ```

 Oceananigans simulates the dynamics of ocean-flavored fluids by solving differential equations that conserve momentum, mass, and energy on a mesh of finite volumes or "cells".
-A "grid" encodes fundamental information about this mesh of finite volumes, including the domain geometry, the number of cells, and the machine architecture and number representation that is used to store discrete data on the finite volume mesh.
+A "grid" encodes information about this mesh of finite volumes -- including the domain geometry, the number of cells, and the machine architecture and number representation that is used to store discrete data on the finite volume mesh.

-More specifically, grids specify
+Grids specify

 * The domain geometry, which may be a line (one-dimensional), rectangle (two-dimensional), box (three-dimensional), or a sector of a thin spherical shells (two- or three-dimensional).
-Complex domains --- for example, domains with bathymetry or topography --- are represented by using a masking technique to "immerse" an irregular boundary within an "underlying grid".
-Where supported, dimensions may be indicated as
+Complex domains -- for example, domains with bathymetry or topography -- are represented by using a masking technique to "immerse" an irregular boundary within an "underlying grid".
+Dimensions may be indicated as
-    - [`Periodic`](@ref), which means that the two ends of the dimension coincide, so that information leaving the left side of the domain re-enters on the right
+    - [`Periodic`](@ref), which means that the dimension circles back onto itself: information leaving the left side of the domain re-enters on the right.
-    - [`Bounded`](@ref), which means that the boundaries are either impenetrable (solid walls), or "open" representing a specified external state.
+    - [`Bounded`](@ref), which means that the two sides of the dimension are either impenetrable (solid walls), or "open", representing a specified external state.
-    - [`Flat`](@ref), which means that the grid has 1 or 2 dimensions (3 - number of flat direction).
+    - [`Flat`](@ref), which means nothing can vary in that dimension, reducing the overall dimensionality of the grid.
 * The spatial resolution, which determines the distribution of sizes of the finite volume cells that divide the domain.
 * The machine architecture, or whether data is stored on the CPU, GPU, or distributed across multiple devices or nodes.
 * The representation of floating point numbers, which can be single-precision (`Float32`) or double precision (`Float64`).